Godwin-Chacko/London-e-commerce-analysis/README.md

   -   **Monthly trends**
   - The AOV decline of 19% in November 2019 can be largely attributed to shift in product mix resulint in 15% decrease of the average rpice of a prodct sold that month and 8% decline items per order
   - Revenue decreased 22% and orders were down 16% in April 2019.
-This  290% increase in returns to 13700 total retruns
+This  290% increase in returns to 13700 total retruns quantity was

   -
    **Seasonality**